getsentry/symbolic/README.md

 symbolic manually.
 This always requires the latest stable Rust and Cargo, as well as a C++11 compiler.

+For making changes to the C ABI, refer to the [Symbolic C-ABI readme](cabi/README.md).

 ## License

 Symbolic is licensed under the MIT license.
 It uses some Apache2 licensed code